-Below is a summary of the two COVID-19 related paid leave provisions potentially available to academic appointees.
-Appointees who are eligible for more than one of these leave options may apply for all entitlements they are eligible for and can choose which to take first.

-Regardless of whether academic appointees have exhausted their COVID-19 paid leave options (EPAL and EPSL), they may use paid leave by using any remaining personal time off or vacation.
+Below is a summary of the COVID-19 related paid leave provisions potentially available to academic appointees.
+Regardless of whether academic appointees have exhausted their COVID-19 paid leave options (EPSL), they may use paid leave by using any remaining personal time off or vacation.
 Also, see the 2021 EPSL Request Form.
-For UC Expanded Paid Administrative Leave Guidance, see Guidance for Supervisors.

-UC Expanded Paid Administrative Leave (EPAL) 2021 Emergency Paid Sick Leave (EPSL) 128 hours or 16 days for FTE 80 hours for FTE or the two-week equivalent for part-time prorated for part-time appointees appointees (See FAQ 3 for additional information) March 1, 2020 - June 30, 2021 March 29 - September 30, 2021 (See FAQ 2 for additional information) No prior service requirements No prior service requirements
+2021 Emergency Paid Sick Leave (EPSL) 80 hours for FTE or the two-week equivalent for part-time appointees (See FAQ 3 for additional information) March 29 - June 30, 2022 (See FAQ 2 for additional information) No prior service requirements See FAQ 12 for information regarding block and intermittent usage